dulara-dinuli/Dispensary---BackendTest/README.md

 # Simple Booking System for a Dispensary 🏥🔐

 <b>This backend was developed to test the user registration and login module of the system.
-This application currently hosted on Cyclic</b>
+This application is currently hosted on Cyclic</b>

 Demo Web API to test on Postman:-
 <ul>